 “SHE RAN AS FAST AS SHE COULD!!
 She has informed the other staff just for them to tell her not to say anything and they are going to investigate and tell her there is a spot in a treatment in B.C!”

-After Piche posted on Facebook she received a letter from Poundmaker’s lawyer demanding she remove the post.
+After Piche posted about what allegedly happened on Facebook she received a letter from Poundmaker’s lawyer demanding she remove her post.